Placeholder image

 Questions about our Grant Application?
 Please use our Grants Contact Form or call Meg Gonzalez at 802-843-2214.

-Qualified applicants must be either a private, non-profit organization tax-exempt under section 501(c)(3) of the Internal Revenue Service Code or a public institution or entity.
+Qualified applicants must be a private, non-profit organization tax-exempt under section 501(c)(3) of the Internal Revenue Service Code.
 The organization, or program to be funded, must be in Vermont.
 An organization may submit only one application during a 12-month period.

 Funding Guidelines

-• An organization should apply for no more than three consecutive years of funding.
-After three years, the organization should take at least one year off.
+• An organization should apply for no more than three years out of five.

 • The Windham Foundation will not fund more than 50% of a project.
-The applicant should inform The Windham Foundation of confirmed and anticipated funding for the balance of the project.
+Therefore, as mentioned below, an applicant is expected to include in their application any confirmed and anticipated funding for the balance of the project cost.

 • A project budget, financial statement, and list of funding or anticipated funding of $1000 or more is required.